Hands-On Fundraising

 Digital-only might make your organization look like one of the cool kids.
 But more donations?

-That looks really good on you.
+The sexy new way to fundraise?
+It looks really good on you.

 More for you about direct mail: